 Use of the Sick Clinic

 A limited number of Sick Clinic evaluation times are available each day.
 Patients using Triage and the Sick Clinic are seen based on their triaged level of acuteness.
-If the Sick Clinic has no further appointments available for the day you have selected, our staff will assist you in obtaining an alternative day for your appointment or direct you to other available healthcare resources, such as the UT Medical Center Emergency Room (UTER), when clinically indicated.
+If the Sick Clinic has no further appointments available for the day you have requested, our staff will assist you in obtaining an alternative day for your appointment or direct you to other available healthcare resources, such as the UT Medical Center Emergency Room (UTER), when clinically indicated.

 Immediate health problems like Chest Pain, Difficulty Breathing, Head Injury with symptoms, Headache with Fever and Stiff Neck or Unexplained Rash, Abdominal Pain lasting more than two hours, Persistent Vomiting, Fever >103 F Unrelieved with Oral Hydration and Fever-Reducing Medication, or Severe Pain of Any Kind are of such a potentially serious nature that immediate evaluation through an Emergency Room is the safest approach to your care.

 If you sense that you have a pressing medical problem that does not rise to the level of a medical emergency, the Sick Clinic may be right for your concern.
-Acute care problems could include recent acute injuries or minor lacerations, acute illnesses with symptoms such as nausea or diarrhea, fever with body temperatures less than 103 F, mild to moderate pain related to an illness or injury, etc….
+Acute care problems could include recent acute injuries or minor lacerations, acute illnesses with respiratory symptoms or other symptoms such as nausea or diarrhea, fever with body temperatures less than 103 F, mild to moderate pain related to an illness or injury, etc….
 Our Telephone Triage Nurses can assess your condition and assist you in scheduling.